ewolff/software-architektur.tv/oop-english.md

 ["Software Architecture in Stream"](https://software-architektur.tv/) streams conversations about software architecture - and this year we are broadcasting live from OOP!
-For this purpose we - Lisa Moritz and Eberhard Wolff - have selected some speakers from OOP and talk to them about aspects of software development and architecture.
+For this purpose we - Lisa Schäfer and Eberhard Wolff - have selected some speakers from OOP and talk to them about aspects of software development and architecture.